-16.8 The first run of insulation boards are placed on the base profile with adhesive applied.
-The boards must be pressed firmly against the wall and butted tightly together and aligned to achieve a level finish.
-Subsequent rows of boards are positioned so that the vertical board joints are staggered and overlapped at the building corners and so that the board joints do not occur within 200 mm of the corners of openings (see Figure 5).
-Joints between boards greater than 2 mm should be filled with slivers of insulation board or low density polyurethane foam.
-Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting boards to fit.
+16.9 The first run of insulation boards is placed on the base profile.
+The boards must be pressed firmly against the wall and butted tightly together, and aligned to achieve a level finish.
+Subsequent rows of boards are positioned so that the vertical joints are staggered and overlapped at the building corners, ensuring joints do not occur within 200 mm of the corners of openings (see Figure 5).
+Joints greater than 2 mm must be filled with slivers of insulation or low density polyurethane foam.
+Gaps greater than 10 mm must be closed by repositioning or, where appropriate, by cutting boards to fit.
 Any high spots or irregularities are removed by lightly planing with a rasp over the whole surface.
 Alignment should be checked as work proceeds.

-16.9 Supplementary mechanical fixings are applied through the insulation board into the substrate wall with two fixings through the insulation on the entire wall, resulting in three fixings per square metre.
-Additional fixings are applied at each corner of the insulation in the edge zone (at the corners of the building).

-16.10 Holes are drilled into the substrate to the required depth through the insulation board and, within the edge zone, additional holes are drilled at the corners of each board (resulting in six fixings per square metre within the edge zones).
-Around openings, additional fixings should be installed as determined by the system designer (see Figure 7).
-The mechanical fixings are inserted and tapped firmly into place, securing the boards to the substrate.

-16.11 To fit around details such as doors and windows, insulation boards may be cut with a sharp knife or a finetooth saw.
-If required, purpose-made window sills are fitted, designed to prevent water ingress and incorporate drips to shed water clear of the system.

-16.12 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits and eaves.

-16.13 Window and door reveals should be insulated to minimise the effects of cold bridging.
-Where clearance is limited, strips of approved insulation should be installed to suit available margins and details.

-16.14 Prior to the application of the render system, a bead of joint sealant is gun-applied at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface.

-16.15 All corners are fixed with mesh angles installed with adhesive mortar.
-Where appropriate, application-specific profiles are in installed, to allow rainwater to drain away.
+Figure 5 Typical arrangement of insulation boards

+- 16.10 Holes are drilled through the insulation board into the substrate wall and supplementary mechanical fixings are applied, with two fixings per board over the entire wall (resulting in three fixings per square metre); additional fixings are applied at each corner of the insulation in the edge zone (at the corners of the building). - 16.11 Around openings, additional fixings should be installed as determined by the system designer.
+The mechanical fixings are inserted and tapped firmly into place, securing the boards to the substrate. - 16.12 To fit around details such as doors and windows, insulation boards may be cut with a sharp knife or a fine-tooth saw.
+If required, purpose-made window sills are fitted, designed to prevent water ingress and incorporate drips to shed water clear of the system. - 16.13 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits and eaves. - 16.14 Window and door reveals should be insulated to minimise the effects of cold bridging.
+Where clearance is limited, strips of approved insulation should be installed to suit available margins and details. - 16.15 Prior to the application of the render system, a bead of joint sealant is gun-applied at window and door frames, overhanging eaves, gas and electric meter boxes, and wall vents, or where the render abuts any other building material or surface. - 16.16 All corners are fixed with mesh angles installed with adhesive mortar.
+Where appropriate, application-specific profiles are installed, to allow rainwater to drain away.